thijzert/youtube-incognito-theatre-plugin/README.md

 This extension simply resets YouTube to widescreen (or "Theatre" or "Cinema") mode, and unticks autoplay.
 It also unticks 'Autoplay next video' on Vimeo.

+NOTE: in order to actually work in Incognito mode, remember to tick "allow in incognito" in the extension tab.